 Reduce customer onboarding time.
 New customers take too long to complete their first transaction, leading to drop-off and support burden.
 We will measure our improvement by reducing the average time to first transaction from 4.2 days (Q4 2025) to 1.5 days (Q2 2026), a 64% reduction.

-The baseline matters enormously.
-I’ve seen goals like “improve conversion by 40%” where no one can state the baseline.
+The baseline is everything.
+Goals like “improve conversion by 40%” are common where no one can state the baseline.

 If you can’t state your baseline, you don’t know how to measure what you want.
 When Q2 arrives, does “conversion” mean signup?
 Purchase?
 Free-to-paid?
 Measured how?